 B. Steps at Domain Registrar Dashbaord

-- Log in to the account that you have with your third-party domain provider.
+- Log in to the account that you have with your third-party provider.

 - Find your DNS settings, domain management area, DNS configuration, or similar.